Stowaway Survives Nigerian Flight

 Key Takeaways:

-• A Nigerian teenager survived a stowaway flight in the main gear well of an Arik Air plane from Benin to Lagos, likely due to the short 30-minute flight which only reached 21,000 feet.
+• A Nigerian teenager survived a stowaway flight in an Arik Air plane's wheel well from Benin to Lagos, likely due to the flight's short duration (30 mins) and lower altitude (21,000 feet).

-• The boy managed to board the aircraft from the runway despite being spotted by the pilot and assured by air traffic controllers that the "situation was under control."
+• The incident revealed significant security failures, as the boy managed to board the aircraft on the runway after the pilot had reported his suspicious presence and was assured the situation was "under control."

 See a mistake?
 Contact us.